Colon PolypsSkip to the navigation

 - Colonoscopy.
 This screening method lets a doctor inspect the entire colon for polyps and cancer.
 During a colonoscopy, samples of any growths can be collected (biopsied).
 And precancerous and cancerous polyps usually can be removed.

-- Computed tomographic colonography (CTC).
-This test is also called virtual colonoscopy.
-A computer and X-rays make a detailed picture of the colon to help the doctor look for polyps.
-If this test finds polyps, you may need to have a colonoscopy.
+Another test that is used much less often is computed tomographic colonography (CTC) , also called virtual colonoscopy.
+It uses X-rays to make a detailed picture of the colon to help the doctor look for polyps.
+If this test finds polyps, you will need to have a colonoscopy.

 Screening for colon cancer